-Outcome: After the completion of the course, students able to Domain C or P or A Level CO1 Cognitive Understand Apply the fundamental electrical concepts and differentiate the various electronic components.
-Psychomotor Set unjerentiate the various electronic components.
-Affective Valuing CO2 Cognitive Understand Implement and execute the different types of wiring connections.
-Psychomotor Set confections.
-Affective Valuing CO3 Cognitive Understand Demonstrate the Fluorescent lamp connection with choke.
-Psychomotor Set CHORC.
-Affective Valuing CO4 Cognitive Understand Characterize and display the basic knowledge on the working of PN junction and Zener diode.
-Psychomotor Set working of 1 iv junction and Zener diode.
-Affective Valuing CO5 Cognitive Understand Implement and execute the various digital electronic circuits such as Adders and Subtractors.
-Psychomotor Set circuits such as Adders and Subtractors.
+Course Outcome: After the completion of the course, studentsDomainwill be able toC or P or ACOLCourse

+CO1 Cognitive Understand

+Apply the fundamental electrical concepts and differentiate the various electronic components.
+Psychomotor Set

+CO2 Affective Cognitive Valuing Understand

+Implement and execute the different types of wiring connections.
+Psychomotor Set

+CO3 Affective Cognitive Valuing Understand

+Demonstrate the Fluorescent lamp connection with choke.
+Psychomotor Set

+CO4 Affective Cognitive Valuing Understand

+Characterize and display the basic knowledge on the working of PN junction and Zener diode.
+Psychomotor Set

+CO5 Affective Cognitive Valuing Understand

+Implement and execute the various digital electronic circuits such as Adders and Subtractors.
+Psychomotor Set

 Affective Valuing

 Ex.
-No Experiments
+Experiments

-- 1. Study of Electrical Symbols, Tools and Safety Precautions, Power Supplies. - 2.
+- No - 1.
+Study of Electrical Symbols, Tools and Safety Precautions, Power Supplies. - 2.
 Study of Active and Passive elements Resistors, Inductors and Capacitors, Bread Board. - 3.
-Testing of DC Voltage and Current in series and parallel resistors which are connected in breadboard by using Voltmeter, Ammeter and Multimeter.

-- 4. Fluorescent lamp connection with choke. - 5.
+Testing of DC Voltage and Current in series and parallel resistors which are connected in breadboard by using Voltmeter, Ammeter and Multimeter. - 4.
+Fluorescent lamp connection with choke. - 5.
 Staircase Wiring - 6.
 Forward and Reverse bias characteristics of PN junction diode. - 7.
 Forward and Reverse bias characteristics of zener diode. - 8.
-Input and Output Characteristics of NPN transistor. - 9.
-Construction and verification of simple logic gates. - 10.
+Input and Output Characteristics of NPN transistor.

+- 9. Construction and verification of simple logic gates. - 10.
 Construction and verification of adders and subtractors.

-1. Laboratory Manual "Electrical and Electronic Engineering SystemsLab", Department of Electrical and Electronics Engineering, PMIST, Thanjavur.
+1. Laboratory Manual "Electrical and Electronic Engineering Systems Lab", Department of Electrical and Electronics Engineering, PMIST, Thanjavur.